Sign In Register

 Is Crookston a Good Place to Live?

-Based on current data, Crookston receives an overall livability score of 1.6 out of 5.0, earning a grade of D. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Based on current data, Crookston receives an overall livability score of 1.3 out of 5.0, earning a grade of F. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
+Areas to be aware of include high obesity rates.
 Crookston faces significant challenges across several quality-of-life categories.

 Economy & Jobs